Oddworld: Munch's Oddysee: Development

 According to Lanning, Munch was the embodiment of the "disturbing, sad reality that's happening in our world today [turned] into a character that people like" in the dysfunctional 21st century.
 Where Disney "won the 20th century, that's not the future, because kids just don't dig that anymore, we're dealing with different kids... it's a dysfunctional world... if we can embody dysfunctional characters that are really endearing, then we think that's what people are really going to connect with."

 Lanning regretted the development of Munch's Oddysee, taking responsibility for being overly demanding on the developers and ambitious in game design.
 Lanning later explained in 2006 that video game developers were being held back creatively by the race to develop newer technologies, a fact that affected the production of Munch's Oddysee because of the change from 2D to 3D that was demanded by the market of the new Xbox.
 The team working on Munch's Oddysee was the same team that produced Abe's Oddysee and Exoddus, and thus they had no experience in 3D game development.
 In the case of the 2D Abe games, the backgrounds were paintings processed into sprites, pre-rendered and photo retouched, allowing them to add much more detail that was not possible in the 3D environment of Munch's Oddysee.
 Three months from release, the team realised that development was not going to be complete in time, so "four or five" new programmers were brought in and replaced most of the development team, who re-wrote the entire game in nine months.
 As for the increase in humor and its "cartoony" style, Lanning explained that Microsoft thought of the Oddworld franchise as its Super Mario Bros.

 Gilray revealed the failure of Munch's Oddysee left the team heartbroken.
 Lanning felt that they, and in particular he, under-delivered on the promise of this new game, and for the first time since before Abe's Oddysee, he felt a sense of vulnerability in the industry.
 The game's commercial failure was further worsened by the release of Bungie's Halo: Combat Evolved on the same day.

 In October 2017, Lanning revealed that he was approached by a film producer with ties to J. J. Abrams during the production of Munch's Oddysee.
 He admits he never read the treatment that they made, and blames the missed opportunity on the demanding nature of the video game industry at the time.

+The game was in development for more than three years with a budget in the neighborhood of $10 million.